 - Barbeque propane cylinders (large and non-refillable)

 - Fire extinguishers

-- Fluorescent light bulb/tubes and ballasts
+- Fluorescent light bulb/tubes (Must remove ballasts)

 - Fluorescent tube light (whole) (8 per day)

 - Garden chemicals

 - Grease (automobile)